 Students applying for admission following completion of a home school program equivalent to the high school level will be admitted as High School Admission graduates.
 In addition to the standard criteria for admission to Texas Southmost College, home-schooled students must present a signed and notarized record of the high school equivalent work completed and the date of graduation.
-The following are steps for students who are applying through Home Schooled Admission.
+In order to apply to TSC applicants seeking home school admission must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
+Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready. - 3.
-Applicants must submit transcripts.
-Students who have graduated must submit a notarized transcript of the high school equivalent work completed and the date of graduation. - 4.
-Students who have not graduated from home school at the time of application must still submit a sealed and notarized non-final transcript of the high school equivalent work.
+Submit transcripts.
+Applicants who have graduated must submit a notarized transcript of the high school equivalent work completed and the date of graduation. - 4.
+Submit a sealed and notarized non-final transcript of the high school equivalent work for those who have not graduated from home school at the time of application.
 In addition, the official non-final high school transcripts must include at least six (6) complete semesters.
-By the end of the first semester of enrollment at Texas Southmost College, a student must submit a final official signed and notarized transcript that includes the home school graduation date. - Applicants must provide proof of Bacterial Meningitis vaccination.
+By the end of the first semester of enrollment at Texas Southmost College, a student must submit a final official signed and notarized transcript that includes the home school graduation date. - 5.
+Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
 Information is also available through the Texas Higher Education Coordinating Board (THECB). - 6.
-Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.
+Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.